Adam T. Hirsh

 I am a postdoctoral fellow in the Pain Lab at IUPUI.
 I earned my PhD in clinical psychology from IUPUI and my BA in psychology from the University of Cincinnati.
 My emerging program of research seeks to better understand: 1) psychosocial factors (e.g., pain-related injustice, coping strategies, and resilience) that influence pain and functioning in children/adolescents with pain, and 2) sociocultural factors that facilitate and impede the delivery of guideline-concordant care for children/adolescents with pain.
 My first line of research focuses on pain-related injustice perceptions and their relationship to functional outcomes in pediatric pain patients.
 I am also examining how caregiver factors, such as injustice perceptions and catastrophizing, influence the child’s pain experience.
 Regarding my second line of research, I am using virtual human patients to examine how provider bias, provider empathy, and pediatric patient and parent characteristics (e.g., race, gender, and SES) individually and interactively affect pain care for pediatric patients.
 In my spare time I dabble in photography and confectionary creations.
 My joys in life include my dogs, good music, great food, and tasty beverages.

-I am a postdoctoral fellow in the Pain Lab at IUPUI and the chronic pain clinic at Riley Hospital for Children.
-I earned my PhD in Medical Clinical Psychology from the University of Alabama at Birmingham and my BS in Behavioral Neuroscience from St. Ambrose University.
-My emerging program of research seeks to better understand the protective, resilience processes of youth experiencing chronic pain (e.g., identify development, pain narratives).
-An important positive factor for youth with chronic illness is social support.
-Therefore, I also hope to examine the perceptions of youth with chronic pain and their healthy peers regarding social inclusion, injustice experiences, and functional impairment due to pain in a social context.
+I am a postdoctoral fellow in the Pain Lab at IUPUI and the pediatric pain management program at Riley Children's Hospital.
+I earned my PhD in Medical Clinical Psychology from the University of Alabama at Birmingham after completing internship at Cincinnati Children’s Hospital Medical Center.
+My emerging program of research seeks to better understand the protective, resilience processes of youth experiencing chronic pain.
+Important positive factors for youth with chronic illness include social support and engaging in healthy behaviors (i.e., sleep and physical activity).
+Through both qualitative and quantitative methods, I seek to understand how adolescents and young adults perceive their friendships and barriers to developing a supportive network.
+Additionally, I plan to continue to conduct research evaluating health behaviors in youth with chronic pain in order to better understand how to help pediatric patients capitalize on these lifestyle based coping strategies.
 During graduate school, my research examined the biopsychosocial experience of children diagnosed with Eosinophilic Esophagitis (EoE), a rare gastrointestinal condition with an often underappreciated symptom of chronic epigastric pain.
-Through the assessment of pain, sleep, emotional functioning and quality of life, I was able to provide important information to clinicians regarding significant areas of concern for these patients and their families.
-In my spare time I enjoy running with my partner and dog (we’re training for the Monumental Marathon!) and practicing yoga.
-I love cooking, baking, and enjoying the great outdoors.
+In my spare time I enjoy running, training my dogs to do fun tricks, and cooking comfort food.

-I am a fourth year in the Pain Lab and the Clinical Psychology PhD program at IUPUI.
+I am a fifth year in the Pain Lab and the Clinical Psychology PhD program at IUPUI.
 I earned my BA from Cornell University in psychology and feminist, gender, and sexuality studies.
 My emerging program of research seeks to understand how patient, provider, and contextual factors of the healthcare environment impact provider decisions about chronic pain.
 Furthermore, I am interested in how providers may inadvertently contribute to racial and socioeconomic disparities in pain care via biased decision-making.
-I was recently awarded a F31 fellowship from the National Institute on Minority Health and Health Disparities to investigate how provider cognitive load level (i.e., mental demand) impact their pain care decisions for racially and socioeconomically diverse patients.
+I was recently awarded a F31 fellowship from the National Institute on Minority Health and Health Disparities to investigate how providers' level of cognitive load (i.e., mental demand) impacts their pain care decisions for racially and socioeconomically diverse patients.
 Additionally, I am interested in how providers' implicit and explicit biases may affect their pain-related decisions.
 Outside the lab, I can be found baking, knitting/crafting, drinking red wine, and being a proud cat mom.

-I am a third year student in the Pain Lab and the Clinical Psychology PhD program at IUPUI.
+I am a fourth year student in the Pain Lab and the Clinical Psychology PhD program at IUPUI.
 I earned my BA in psychology from Lake Forest College, a small liberal arts college in Lake Forest, IL.
-Generally, my research interests lie in the intersection of psychosocial variables, neuropsychology, and pain (e.g., the rumination of pain catastrophizing as a potential mediator of cognitive sequelae in chronic pain conditions).
-Beyond graduate school and psychology, I love spending time with my friends and family, cooking (thanks to my Italian grandmothers), and watching movies/TV, but preferably some combination of the three.
+Generally, my research interests lie at the intersection of psychosocial variables, cognition, and pain.
+For my master's thesis, I examined the role of pain catastrophizing in working memory deficits associated with pain.
+I am also interested in racial disparities in pain treatment, with an emphasis on interventions to help Black veterans with chronic pain achieve parity and more effective treatment.
+Beyond graduate school and psychology, I love spending time with my friends and family, cooking (thanks to my Italian grandmothers), and listening to podcasts.

-I am a second year student in the Pain Lab and the Clinical Psychology program at IUPUI.
+I am a third year student in the Pain Lab and the Clinical Psychology program at IUPUI.
 I earned my BS in Biology and Neuroscience from Davidson College and my MA in Psychology from Montclair State University.
-My research interests include psychosocial factors affecting chronic pain treatment and substance use outcomes.
-In my spare time, I can be found listening to podcasts, running along the Monon trail, and baking all kinds of vegan desserts.
+My research interests include psychosocial factors affecting chronic pain treatment, substance use outcomes, and racial disparities in healthcare.
+I am also interested in spiritual and religious competencies for mental health professionals.
+In my spare time, I can be found listening to podcasts, walking my dog along the Monon trail, and baking all kinds of vegan desserts.

 Nicole Hollingshead, PhD, 2017